 For deletions and insertions, the new definition inherits the triangle inequality for the original definition of edit distance by Victor and Purpura (1997).
 Thus, we can show that the new definition of the edit distance preserves the triangle inequality as a total if a shift preserves the triangle inequality.
-For this sake, considering the following situation is sufficient: Suppose that there are three simple point process each of which has an event; the first point process has an event at u(u>0); the second point process has an event at u+s(s>0); the third point process has an event at u+s+t(t>0).
-Therefore, the first and the second point processes have an inter-event interval of s; the second and the third point processes have an inter-event interval of s+t.
+For this sake, considering the following situation is sufficient: suppose that there are three simple point processes, each of which has an event: the first point process has an event at u(u > 0); the second point process has an event at u + s(s > 0); the third point process has an event at u + s + t(t > 0).
+Therefore, the first and second point processes have an inter-event interval of t; and the first and third point processes have an inter-event interval of s + t.

 We assume that $\tau \leq \frac{s+t}{2}$.
-Then, the distance between the first and the second point processes is
+Then, the distance between the first and second point processes is